hermann-p/hermann-p.github.io/_posts/2016-12-06-react-with-reagent-and-cljs.md

 and reagent.

-First things first, I created a new figwheel project and added the current versions of reagent and dommy to the dependencies (dommy just because I'm a lazy typer and don't want do type "(aget (js/document.selectElementById ID) 0)" over and over.
+First things first, I created a new figwheel project and added the current versions of reagent and dommy to the dependencies (dommy for some syntactic sugar to get DOM elements and add listeners).

 Then I modified the auto-generated index.html file by inserting a div with the todo-list: